Larry Brown (running back): Professional career

-Brown's eight-year professional career was spent exclusively with the Washington Redskins.
-The team had selected him as an afterthought, in the eighth round of the 1969 NFL/AFL draft in January.
-Though Washington was primarily a passing team, starring All-Pro quarterback Sonny Jurgensen, and in 1967, they had the NFL's first (Charley Taylor), second (tight end Jerry Smith) and fourth ranked receivers in passes caught, they needed a productive rusher.
-Brown was an unlikely candidate, having served as a blocking back for Cornelius Davis at Kansas State, where the sophomore quarterback, Lynn Dickey, broke all school passing records.
+Brown was an unlikely candidate, having served as a blocking back for Cornelius Davis at Kansas State in 1967, though Brown had more carries and yards than Davis in 1968; and where sophomore quarterback Lynn Dickey led the Big-Eight Conference in passing in 1968, and would go on to break all school passing records.
 Brown had not been widely recruited in high school.
 His strongest feeler came from Howard University in Washington, D.C., but upon visiting its campus, he noted the lopsided football scores against the university's teams posted on past schedules in the school's athletic building.